Avirat201189221/Hackonix-2022/README.md

 # Hackonix-2022
 This is the repository for the Hackonix Webiste

+# Activating Virtual Enviroment
+To activate the virtual enviroment venv use this command in your terminal:

+.\venv\Scripts\activate.ps1

 # Install Requirements
  Paste the following command in your terminal: pip install -r requirements.txt